SammyBrimberry/IPO_MarketAnalysis/README.md

-# Provided Instructions
-In the next sheet, we have provided some data surrounding all of the IPOs which PitchBook has tracked which were announced or closed between 1/1/2015 and 9/30/2020.

-Using this data set, as well any outside data (if desired), provide any insights you can glean about the recent activity in the IPO market.
-Please include some summary statistics, charts, as well as some brief notes regarding points that you found interesting.
-Compile your results within this workbook.
-If using any formulas, or pivot tables, please note those within the workbook, or keep them active.

-IMPORTANT: There is NO correct answer to this!
-We are not looking for a particular output, simply interested in what you come up with.
-Take whatever angle you wish, as long as you feel you are accurately representing your findings.
-Noting data discrepancies, or things you may feel unsure about is encouraged.
-As always, ask any clarifying questions you have.

 # Objective
 I used the software packages pandas, numpy, plotly and matplotlib to analyze IPO market data from 2014-01-10 to 2020-09-30.
 The analysis provides a high-level overview of the following areas: